 You may not realize there are a few other benefits that occur because your pain has been managed!

 Once you get an epidural, you will likely see a decrease in (source):

 Labor is beautiful, but it is also exhausting and can even be traumatic.
 An epidural allows a laboring mom to get the rest she needs to push effectively when delivering vaginally.
-For moms getting a c-section, an epidural allows them to remain awake.

 Most moms who make a birth plan want to remain an active participant throughout labor.
 Being able to communicate, make decisions, and hold onto the joy of the moment are all heightened when you are not crippled by pain.